mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

     manager.run()
 {% endhighlight %}

-`manage.py` uses Flask-Script to register command-line tasks outside web application (from bash level).
+File `manage.py` uses Flask-Script to register command-line tasks outside web application (from bash level).
 There are several build in commands like `Server()`, which runs the Flask development server.
 Still `manage.py` is not the only way to run our app locally.
 We can use HerokuCLI to do that (see [Heroku deployment](#heroku-deployment)).

 ### Test Flask app